Dys2520/acarid-charity/README.md

 ## Acknowledgments

-- FedaPay for payment processing
+- CinetPay for payment processing
 - Unsplash for placeholder images
 - Font Awesome for icons
 - MongoDB for database hosting